chrislovecnm/chrislovecnm.com/_posts/2017-10-14-setup-google-cloud-to-serve-this-blog.md

 Setting up a static site is trivial and [documented](https://cloud.google.com/storage/docs/hosting-static-website).
-But that is fine if you are ok with two things.
+But that is fine if you are ok with two things:

 1. Using HTTP
 1. Using subdomain like www.chrislovecnm.com

-My requirements
+My requirements:

 1. Use HTTPS, because Google gives better SEO with HTTPS
 1. www subdomain is so 2000's.
 Just use chrislovecnm.com